-Potentially Significant Less Than Significant Mitigation Less Than Significant Evaluation Area Impact Incorporated Impact No Impact X. LAND USE AND PLANNING: Wo ould the project: a.
+Potentially Significant Less Than Significant Mitigation Less Than Significant .
+Evaluation Area X. LAND USE AND PLANNING: Wo Impact Incorporated Impact No Impact a.
 Physically divide an established community? b.
 Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c.
 Conflict with any applicable habitat conservation plan or natural community conservation plan?

-The proposed Project would be in keeping with existing City of Paso Robles land use and zoning requirements, and would use land already disturbed for transportation uses.
-The County Corp Yard property is zoned appropriately for Government uses, and it is surrounded by other public uses to the west and west-southwest (US-101, 13th Street and the northbound on-ramp), the Salinas River to the east, a commercial use (Taps Truck Accessories) to the southeast, and heavy equipment storage to the north and south-southeast.
+The proposed Project would be in keeping with existing land uses by the County of San Luis Obispo (a superior agency to the City of Paso Robles), and would use land already disturbed for transportation uses.
+The County Corp Yard property is surrounded by other public land uses to the west and west-southwest (US-101, 13th Street and the northbound on-ramp), the Salinas River to the east, a commercial land use (Taps Truck Accessories) to the southeast, and heavy equipment storage to the north and south-southeast.
 The implementation of the project would be compatible with surrounding land uses.